Větrný Jeníkov: Sights

 The Church of the Nativity of the Virgin Mary is a small rural church.
 It was built in the Baroque style in 1720–1735.

 The castle was originally a fortress, rebuilt into a Baroque aristocratic residence in 1723–1729.
 In 1904–1907, it was rebuilt into its present Neo-Baroque form.
 Today it houses the municipal office.

 The Jewish cemetery is located in the southern part of the municipal territory.
 It was founded in the first half of the 17th century.
 The oldest preserved tombstone dates from 1652.

-The landmark of Velešov is a belfry from 1829.
+The main landmark of Velešov is a belfry from 1829.